 Algebraic ExpressionAn expression that contains one or more terms and operations to be combined.
 Each term contains variable(s), constant(s), or products of variables and constants.
-Once you have simplified an expression, it is considered "post-op."
-Might be nice if you swung by for a visit, or maybe brought it a stuffed teddy bear
+Once you've simplified an expression, it's considered "post-op."
+Might be nice if you swung by for a visit, or maybe brought it a stuffed teddy bear.

 AreaThe amount of space inside the boundary of a closed shape.
 As in, "there is x room to fit all the aliens inside Area 51."

-CircleA closed plane figure wherein points on the boundary are equidistant from the fixed center.
-More importantly, it is the shape of a pizza pie.
+CircleA closed figure wherein points on the boundary are equidistant from the fixed center.
+More importantly, it's the shape of a pizza pie.

 CoefficientA number or a constant multiplied by a term in an algebraic expression.
 Coefficients always go first.
 Or is that "ladies"…?